decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ## Video

-You can add video to your scene by including a `video` entity in any entity.
+You can add video to your scene by including a `video` entity.

 {% raw %}